 What Council has achieved in the past in energy efficiency, renewable energy or broader sustainability.

-We use a blend of 20% biodiesel to power our diesel vehicles.
-Our community’s waste is sorted at UR-3R, an alternative waste treatment plant, where organics are composted and recyclables that were placed in the general waste bin are recovered for recycling.
-Our 2008–11 Regenesis partnership project with Liverpool Plains Shire Council planted 18 carbon forests with locally native species, sequestering carbon and supporting biodiversity.
+Our community’s waste is sorted at UR-3R, an alternative waste treatment plant, where organics are stabilised and recyclables that were placed in the general waste bin are recovered for recycling.

 What Council hopes to achieve in the future in energy efficiency, renewable energy or broader sustainability

 We are working to secure 100% renewable electricity supply for Council operations, including street lighting, by 2025.

 We aim to bring more battery electric vehicles into our fleet and are trialling hydrogen fuel for our heavy fleet.

 We provide free, independent energy efficiency, rooftop solar and battery storage advice to our residents.
 To promote community uptake of electric vehicles, we are installing public charging points.
 We are collaborating with local community agencies to use public air-conditioned spaces, to pilot a heat refuge strategy for those most vulnerable to the ill-health effects of heatwaves.